 We want our free resources to be truly used, not just stored for “someday.”
 Registration provides 30-day access via our online campus: a gentle nudge to begin now, while the invitation is fresh.
 We’ve found that when there’s a natural time frame, people are more likely to dive in and benefit from the resource.

-In this empowering keynote, Dr. Gordon Neufeld reveals how stress, when understood through the lens of emotion and attachment, can become a source of strength.
-He explores how nature equips both children and adults to recover and adapt — and how we as caregivers can nurture resilience, even when life’s challenges don’t let up.
+Dr. Gordon Neufeld unfolds how stress, when understood through the lens of emotion and attachment, can become a source of strength.
+He looks a how nature equips both children and adults to recover and adapt — and how we as caregivers can nurture resilience, even when life’s challenges don’t let up.

 Tuesdays 10:00AM – 11:00AM PT